JasperVanEsveld/deuteron/README.md

 ---

 > ⚠️ This project is a proof of concept to show how an Electron like experience can be achieved using Deno.

 ---

-# Deutron
+# Deuteron

 Electron has had a large impact on the development of desktop application.
 Allowing for both backend and frontend to be written in javascript.

 While Electron uses node, there has not been a similar alternative that uses Deno.
-This is what `Deutron` aims to solve, however instead of using chromium it uses webview.
+This is what `Deuteron` aims to solve, however instead of using chromium it uses webview.

 There has been a discussion for a standard GUI, and in my eyes something like this would be perfect.
 Hopefully this project can be an inspiration to implement something similar into Deno officially.